ClementTsang/bottom/README.md

 ### mise

 bottom is available in [mise](https://github.com/jdx/mise).
-You can install it with something like:
+You can install it like so:

 ```
 mise use -g bottom@latest